We tested and ranked the 10 best AI agent builders of 2026 on ease of use, price, and power. See which one fits your team.

 Zapier

-Zapier is a one of the best-known automation tools (the "OG" of no-code workflows) that has significantly expanded its AI capabilities.
-Traditionally, Zapier connects your apps: "When X happens in app A, do Y in app B." Now, Zapier offers dedicated AI Agents, AI Chatbots, Canvas, and MCP.
-Zapier isn't an AI-specialized platform like some others here, but its strength is the 8,000+ app integrations it supports.
+Zapier is one of the best-known automation tools (the "OG" of no-code workflows) that has significantly expanded its AI capabilities.
+Traditionally, Zapier connects your apps: "When X happens in app A, do Y in app B." Now, Zapier offers dedicated AI Agents, AI Chatbots, Canvas, and Model Context Protocol (MCP) support.
+While Zapier isn't an AI-specialized platform like some others, its primary strength is the 9,000+ app integrations it supports.
 This means you can trigger AI agents based on almost any event (new email, form submission, CRM update, you name it) and then have the AI perform an action or generate content as part of the Zap.

 Product details

-Massive integration ecosystem: Zapier connects with over 8,000 apps, so your AI agent can interact with nearly any tool your business uses.
-This is unmatched in the industry.
+Massive integration ecosystem: Zapier connects with over 9,000 apps, so your AI agent can interact with nearly any tool your business uses.

 Mature product and platform: Zapier has a reputation for dependable execution of workflows, extensive documentation, and a lot of community support.